KeOdhiambo/Dairy-Farm-project/README.md

 + [Authors Info](#author-Info)

 ## Description
-<p>This project entails a detailes website of a Agricultural Dairy Farm company, the company seeks to automate the milk production records to
+<p>This project entails detailes website of a Agricultural Dairy Farm company, the company seeks to automate the milk production records to
 make it easier for monitoring the production at the farm</p>

 ## Licence